smithjd/sql-pet/README.md

 ## Docker & Postgres

-Noam Ross's "[Docker for the UseR](https://nyhackr.blob.core.windows.net/presentations/Docker-for-the-UseR_Noam-Ross.pdf)" suggests the following use-cases for useRs:
+Noam Ross's "[Docker for the UseR](https://nyhackr.blob.core.windows.net/presentations/Docker-for-the-UseR_Noam-Ross.pdf)" suggests that there are four distinct use-cases for useRs.
+This repo explores #2.

-* Make a fixed working environment
+1. Make a fixed working environment
-* Access a service outside of R **(e.g., Postgres)**
+2. Access a service outside of R **(e.g., Postgres)**
-* Create an R based service
+3. Create an R based service
-* Send our compute job somewhere else
+4. Send our compute job somewhere else

 There's a lot to learn about Docker and many uses for it, here we just cut to the chase.
-(Later you might come back to study this [ROpensci Docker tutorial](https://ropenscilabs.github.io/r-docker-tutorial/))

 * Install Docker.